danitrave/CapitalCitiesGame/docs/source/classification.rst

 Report
 ======

-The report is a file in html format composed of a collection of plots reporting the general statistics and classification results of the analysis.
+The report is a file in html format composed of a collection of plots summarizing the general statistics and classification results of the analysis.
 The file reports four different plots:

-1. a bar plot showing how many cells present or not the minimum number of genes expressed for classification;
+1. a bar plot showing how many cells express or not the minimum number of genes for classification;
 2. a second barplot counting how many cells were classified to a cell type cathegory;
 3. a 2D UMAP;
 4. a 3D UMAP.